 To fight against walls and blankets

-From these two lines a reader understands that this fight is taking place is a modern bull fighting ring.
-It has been forced to contend against impossible adversaries like “walls” and ones which should be negligible like “blankets.”
+From these two lines, a reader understands that this fight is taking place in a modern bullfighting ring.
+It has been forced to contend against impossible adversaries like “walls” and ones that should be negligible like “blankets.”
 It is through this process that the bull was injured.

-In the fourth stanza, which is the halfway point in the poem, the bull “turn[s]” and charges into the “blackness.”
+In the fourth stanza of ‘Bull Song’, which is the halfway point in the poem, the bull “turn[s]” and charges into the “blackness.”
 His horns meet nothing, he has made a mistake.
 It is not only his recent action which was a mistake, he is able to analyze his whole existence and determine that he never should have been a bull in the first place.